Photo by Linus Mimietz.

 Date: April 1–3, 2022

-Venue: University of California, Berkeley, 315 Wheeler Hall (Maude Fife Room)
+Venue: University of California, Berkeley, Alumni House, Toll Room

 The philosophical problems that emerged with the advent of quantum mechanics in the early 20th century are still very much with us.
 Issues like the measurement problem, entanglement and nonlocality, wave-particle complementarity, and so on, force us to ask: do the formulations of QM refer to a real, mind-independent world, or are they merely a means of predicting what appears when we go looking?
 Do concepts like “wave-function,” “particle,” “field,” “time,” and so on reference things that exist in and of themselves, or are they merely nominal or pragmatic constructs?
 Much has been written on these questions over the last century, yet there is still nothing like consensus on the issues.